-CMX157 is a novel lipid acyclic nucleoside phosphonate that delivers high intracellular concentrations of the active antiviral agent tenofovir diphosphate.
-CMX157's novel structure results in decreased circulating levels of tenofovir (TFV), lowering systemic exposure and thereby reducing the potential for renal side effects.
+TXL is a novel lipid acyclic nucleoside phosphonate that delivers high intracellular concentrations of the active antiviral agent tenofovir diphosphate.
+TXL's novel structure results in decreased circulating levels of tenofovir (TFV), lowering systemic exposure and thereby reducing the potential for renal side effects.
 It has completed a Phase 1 clinical trial in healthy volunteers, demonstrating a favorable safety, tolerability and drug distribution profile.
-We intend to develop CMX157 for Hepatitis B (HBV).
+We are developing TXL for Hepatitis B (HBV).

-We have licensed CMX157 from Chimerix in exchange for an upfront payment of 120,000 shares of our preferred stock, valued at \$1.2 million (time of the deal).
-We intend to develop CMX157 for the treatment of chronic HBV infection.
-We are planning to meet with the FDA to discuss an appropriate clinical plan for CMX157 and to initiate a Phase 2 clinical testing the compound in HBV patients in the next 12-18 months.
-A recently issued composition of matter patent for CMX157 provides intellectual property protection to at least 2031.
+We licensed TXL from Chimerix in exchange for an upfront payment of 120,000 shares of our preferred stock, valued at \$1.2 million (time of the deal).
+We intend to develop TXL for the treatment of chronic HBV infection.
+A recently issued composition of matter patent for TXL provides intellectual property protection to at least 2031.